ESA’s international strategy reaffirms the values in our charter !

 Openess to the world, solidarity and personal development.
 Our strategy is based on three sturdy pillars:

-- Train young people to be open and aware of intercultural issues
+- Encourage our learners to be open and aware of intercultural issues

-ESA’s goal and mission are to train every student, including its international students, in its various study programs, to be open to the outside world.
-The training of students in international issues is done by sending them abroad but also in developing connections with the international students present on our campus -over 40 nationalities.
+ESA students in all study programs, are encouraged to be open to the outside world.
+This is acheived through missions abroad and developing connections with the international students present on our campus – over 40 nationalities.

 - Assist, promote and encourage employees’ international experiences

-ESA has a strong network of partners of nearly 170 establishments, including several leading universities.
-This network is at the heart of ESA’s international development.
-Traditionally focused on student mobility, today the school emphasizes staff mobility ofr lecturers, lecturer-researchers and administrative staff.
+ESA has a partnership network of nearly 170 establishments, including several leading universities.
+This network is at the heart of ESA’s international development, offering international experiences for students, lecturers, lecturer-researchers and administrative staff alike.

 4 major actions

-This strategy is implemented by the International Relations Service in close collaboration with the teaching services and the research units in four different ways:
+This strategy is implemented in four different ways: